 We all know giraffes are tall – it’s pretty hard to miss, but did you know that in addition to allowing them to reach those tasty acacia leaves, their statuesque height, combined with excellent eyesight, allows them to spot predators such as lions and hyenas from quite a distance?

 Giraffes are herbivores, and thanks to their long necks they’re able to get to the very yummiest leaves and buds, and they have pretty impressive tongues that play a part too.
-A giraffe’s tongue can grow to an extraordinary 53 centimetres, and can be used to manoeuvre leaves around and pull them down closer.
+A giraffe’s tongue can grow to an extraordinary 53 centimeters and can be used to maneuver leaves around and pull them down closer.
 The majority of a giraffe’s time is spent eating, and they can shovel away up to 45 kilograms of grub a day.

 Despite their hefty appetites, giraffes don’t need to drink much water.
 They manage to hydrate through the food they eat, so only drink every few days.